 Members of the Ohio General Assembly stood firm in their fight to protect the rights of Ohioans to use firearms to protect themselves.
 That dedication to the rights of everyday citizens won praise from the Buckeye Firearms Association (BFA).

-And while we can chalk up a point for our Second Amendment rights in the Buckeye State, those who want to exercise their constitutional rights know the fight is not over.
+However, those who want to exercise their constitutional rights know the fight is not over.

 At question was House Bill (H.B.)
 228 that, among other things, contained a provision related to the Castle Doctrine, granting law-abiding citizens the right to protect themselves and others without fear of being prosecuted.